Pazo de Meirás

-Pazo de Meirás is a pazo (manor house) in Sada, Province of A Coruña, Galicia, Spain.
+The Pazo de Meirás is a pazo (manor house) in Sada (Galicia, Spain).
 It was built in the 19th century in a revivalist style.
-It is best known as the former summer residence of General and dictator Francisco Franco.
+It is best known as the former summer residence of general and dictator Francisco Franco.

 History

 Construction and Emilia Pardo Bazán

 The current building dates from the end of the 19th century, with the first stone placed in 1893.
 Known originally as the Torres de Meirás, it was built on the ruins of an old military fortification, built on land owned by the Patiño de Bergondo since the 16th century, that had been destroyed by Napoleonic French troops in 1809 during the Spanish War of Independence.

 Through marriage, the property was transferred to the Pardo de Lama, and then through direct inheritance to the writer Emilia Pardo Bazán, who undertook major remodelling to create the current building layout.
 The writer married in the chapel - which she called "Granja de Meirás" - 5 on 10 July 1868 and, once the remodelling was complete, spent more than four months there every year.
 When in residence, she worked in the tower that she called "de la chimera", where her library was installed and remains in the present building.

 After Bazán's death in 1921, the building passed to her son Jaime Quiroga y Pardo Bazán.
 In August 1936, after the Federación Anarquista Ibérica (Iberian Anarchist Federation) murdered Jaime and his son also called Jaime in Madrid, the building came into control of his widow Manuela Esteban-Collantes and Emilia's daughter Blanca Quiroga de Pardo Bazán.
 They agree to sell the property to the Pazo branch of the Society of Jesus, but after they failed to meet certain conditions the property remained within the family.